Jamie Fobert Architects

 Architectural Assistant

-Olivia joined Jamie Fobert Architects in Spring 2022, having completed her MArch and BA(Hons) with distinction at Kingston University.
-She interned at Haworth Tomkins in 2017, and later worked as a Part I Architectural Assistant at Allies and Morrison, on projects including a new dining pavilion for Oriel College, Oxford.
-After graduating with her Masters, she went on to work for Henley Halebrown Architects working on a student accommodation scheme in Stratford, a private house in Victoria, and a mixed-use scheme in Shoreditch comprising of office space, workshops and residences.
-Olivia has a particular interest in buildings of historical importance, adaptability and re-use projects.
-In her work, she seeks to understand the complexities of site and region, form and space, culture and community.
+Olivia joined Jamie Fobert Architects in Spring 2022, having completed her BA(Hons) and MArch with distinction at Kingston University.
+In her studies, she focussed on understanding the complexities of site and region, form and space, culture and community.
+Before joining Jamie Fobert Architects, Olivia worked as an Architectural Assistant at Haworth Tomkins, Allies and Morrison – including a new dining pavilion for Oriel College, Oxford – and at Henley Halebrown Architects, working on a student accommodation scheme in Stratford, a private house in Victoria, and a mixed-use scheme in Shoreditch.
+Olivia has a particular interest in buildings of historical importance and re-use projects and since she joined Jamie Fobert Architects she has been working full time on our major redevelopment of the Royal Observatory Greenwich, a Scheduled Monument located within the Grade I-listed Greenwich Park and Maritime Greenwich UNESCO World Heritage Site.

 Thomas Longley